davedeveloped/python-interview-questions/README.md

 Now we can use the class named MyClass to create objects:

-Example:  Create an object named p1, and print the value of x:
+Example  Create an object named p1, and print the value of x:
 ```py
 p1 = MyClass()
 print(p1.x)